 Can I Be Denied EI Benefit After I Was Approved?

 Yes!
-It is possible you are denied EI benefit even though you may have been initially approved and have made a claim successfully in the past few weeks.
+You may be denied EI benefit even though you may have been initially approved and made a claim successfully in the past few weeks.

-EI Eligibility is reassessed continually, and you need to always demonstrate your eligibility before you can benefit from the EI program.
+EI Eligibility is reassessed continually, and you must always demonstrate your eligibility before you can benefit from the EI program.

-You may also be denied EI if you made a lot of money from your side gigs or hustles.
-However, this may be temporary, since side gigs earnings are not permanent in nature.
+You may also be denied EI if you made much money from your side gigs or hustles.
+However, this may be temporary since side gig earnings are not permanent in nature.
 So, you may have a successful claim in the coming weeks.